laurenperez/SEIR-Flex-8.30.22-Yeti/src/course-materials/backend-fundamentals/week-9/day-3/lecture-materials/meen-auth-template-part-1.md

       } else {
         // If a user has been found
-        // compare the given password with the hashed password we have stored const passwordMatches = bcrypt.compareSync(
+        // compare the given password with the hashed password we have stored
+        // this will return a true or false const passwordMatches = bcrypt.compareSync(
           req.body.password,
           foundUser.password